Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Set Function Optimization Formulation

 are non-increasing for all $ e \in \Omega $. \end{lemma}

-\begin{remark} Submodularity plays an analogous role as concavity in discrete optimization~\cite{nemhauser1978an}.
-Typically, it is shown that the traffic performance improves as the penetration rate of AVs increases~\cite{van2006the,shladover2012impacts,talebpour2016influence}.
+\begin{remark} Traffic performance typically improves as the penetration rate of AVs increases~\cite{van2006the,shladover2012impacts,talebpour2016influence}.
 If the performance metric $J(S)$ is submodular, then the marginal improvement brought by AVs diminishes as the increase of the penetration rate.
 This property leads to a concave and monotonically increasing curve of the traffic performance with respect to the penetrate rate; see Fig.~\ref{Fig:SubmodularityIllustration} for illustration.
-Unlike the formulations in~\cite{van2006the,shladover2012impacts,talebpour2016influence}, our set-function formulation~\eqref{Eq:SetFunction} contributes to a deeper understanding of the influence of the penetration rates. \end{remark}
+Unlike the formulations in~\cite{van2006the,shladover2012impacts,talebpour2016influence}, our set-function formulation~\eqref{Eq:SetFunction} contributes to a deeper understanding of the influence of the penetration rates. \markend \end{remark}